mongodb/docs/mongodb/source/reference/collection-statistics.rst

      db.collection.stats(1024)
      db.runCommand( { collStats: "collection", scale: 1024 } )

 The above commands are equivalent.
-See :command:`colStats` for more information.
+See :mongodb:command:`colStats` for more information.

 Fields
 ------